• Skip to primary navigation

 5. Pour the pandan cheesecake batter into the prepared crust and bake in a water bath in 160 degrees Celsius pre heated oven for 60 minutes.

 6. Check the pandan cheesecake at 50 minutes baking time.
-If the sides are already firm but the center is still wobly, the cake is done.
+If the sides are already firm but the center is still wobbly, the cake is done.
 If not, continue baking until the 60 minutes is up and until the sides are firm (but the center should be wobbly or you risk having overbaked your pandan cheesecake).
 Once baked, turn of the oven and let the cheesecake remain in the oven for 10 minutes.

 A poster of 2 images showing how to remove cheesecake from pan and top with gula melaka syrup.

 1. Remove from the oven, and let it rest in the tin for about 15 minutes before removing it from the tin.
-Round a spatula around the sides of the cake before releasing it from the springform pan.
+Run a spatula around the sides of the cake before releasing it from the springform pan.
 Refrigerate the pandan cheesecake for at least 4 hours before serving.

-2. To serve, cut out slices onto serving plates and drizzle the gula melaka syrup on top.
+2. To serve, cut out slices onto serving plates and drizzle the gula Melaka syrup on top.

 A round cake on a white cake stand.